 The Fall of the Berlin Wall

-In November 1989, after nearly three decades, the Berlin Wall finally came down.
+In November 1989, the decadel which brought significant changes in the world, the Berlin Wall was demolished.
 This event represented a pivotal moment in the Cold War and had a profound impact on international relations:

 1. The End of the Cold War